 37. Explore Volunteer Park

 Volunteer Park in Capitol Hill has a lot of fun places to explore with kids at any time of the year.
-You can have fun on the playground and if it starts to rain you can dry off in the Volunteer Park Conservatory (pictured above) or climb the steps of the water tower for a really cool view.
+You can have fun on the playground and if it starts to rain you can dry off in the Volunteer Park Conservatory (pictured above) or climb the steps of the water tower (for free!) for a really cool view.
+The Seattle Asian Art Museum is also located in Volunteer Park.

 38. Stroll around Green Lake